 Mental health awareness in the workplace

-Mental health problems are all too common in the workplace and a leading cause of sickness absence1 , with one in six people experiencing a common mental health problem at any one time2 .
+Mental health problems are all too common in the workplace and a leading cause of sickness absence1 , with one in six people experiencing a common mental health problem in any given week2.
 Everyone’s experience of mental health is different and can change at different times too.
 Because of this, it’s important to send a clear message to all employees that their mental health matters and that being open about it will lead to support.
 Placing a greater emphasis on mental health awareness in the workplace doesn’t have to be difficult either.
 There are lots of simple and proactive steps you can take to create a more open and supportive culture.

 Mental health stigma in the workplace

 We all have times when we feel down, stressed or worried.
 Most of the time those feelings pass, but sometimes they may develop into a mental health problem like anxiety or depression, and this can take its toll on our day-to-day lives.
 For many people, work can be a highly stressful environment and this can worsen or exacerbate their mental health.
 As an employer, manager or team leader, it’s important that your team feel comfortable and supported enough to speak up about any mental health problems they’re facing.
 Unfortunately, not everyone understands mental health problems and this can create a stigma or discrimination in the workplace.
 Some people may have misconceptions about mental health or use language that is hurtful or offensive towards those struggling.
-Stigma in the workplace can make trust harder to establish and your employees may feel unable to open up about how they’re feeling.3
+38% of Brits fear revealing a mental health problem at work would jeopardise their career3.

 Fortunately, there are ways you can reduce mental health stigma in the workplace.
 Creating a culture where people can talk openly about their mental health can help, as this leads to more understanding and a greater likelihood that people will seek support earlier.
 Too often employees are scared to tell their manager about a mental health problem, so providing managers with training to support staff can help the whole team feel more confident about discussing their feelings.
 Offering mental health support for everyone in the workplace can help too – regardless of your business size.
 It’s also important to treat mental health in the same way as physical health.